CEEMS Exporter

 statistics by parsing /proc/meminfo

-file.
-These collectors are heavily inspired from
+from different IB devices.
+These collectors are heavily inspired by

 node_exporter